Avian Photography

 FEATURED PHOTO

-“In the 6th year of spending hundreds of hours shooting skimmers, this happened.
-I had seen rainbow swirls on the water for a few days during one of those 6 years, but didn’t get any good shots with birds.
-This rare effect occurred with the angle of the morning sun shining behind the bird.
-The sun reflection on what I believe is mangrove oils and pollens on the water, caused this effect.
-Whatever was on the water’s surface was 100% natural, and not an oil spill.
-I see mangroves release this many times throughout each year.
-But the rainbow effect from the sun is very rare.
-I did notice that the least terns didn’t dive while the water was covered with the substance.
+During this natural mangrove oil event, I noticed that the least terns didn’t dive while the water was covered with the substance.
 I was thinking that maybe their instinct alerted them that if they dove into the water, it may coat their wings.
 I also considered that the substance impeded their view of the tiny fish below the surface.
 As soon as it started to disappear, they began diving again.
 The black skimmers didn’t seem to mind it as much, though it did seem to lessen their activity, so I was very fortunate to capture a few photos of them skimming on the rainbow.” – Carmen Traub

 Photo below: Shot with a SONY DSCRX10 IV